etai94/TaskManagerApi/README.md

   - Click on the arrow near the right "RUN" triangle to open a drop down menu -> edit configurations...
   - The run configuration window will open.
 Make a new configuration and select "FastAPI" configuration.
 After creating the new configuration, fill like in the image:
 ![תמונה](https://github.com/user-attachments/assets/67a0e8e4-f67d-47d0-81dd-bee095bd31a5)
   - You can run after this.
-To run tests you have the server running.
+To run tests the server must run.

 ## API Usage Examples